(As told to Joie Bose)

 How can I bring myself to help her?

 You know, they tell me that I have to be supportive.
 I was told that I had to help her.
 That I have to understand.
 I could not.
 My relationship is gone.
 I don’t feel like even touching her.
 I don’t feel like looking at her.
 All the time the pictures of those four men she was sleeping with come to haunt me.
+I cannot accept that my wife is a nymphomaniac and her sex addiction ruined our relationship.

 All the time the pictures of those four men she was sleeping with come to haunt me.